Configuration Settings

 Filesystem Size

-Filesystem size is the total amount of space allocated for the filesystem that is built into the image, including all packages and programs.
+The filesystem size is the total amount of storage space allocated for the filesystem that is built into the image, including all programs.
 It is specified in Megabytes (MB).
-The typical size is 512MB, although the demo config is larger.
-The filesystem needs to be large enough to accommodate the packages that are included in the filesystem.
-For the livedisk system, don't exceed the size of your RAM, and leave room for the system to run.
+The typical size is 512MB, although some configs (e.g., demo) are larger.
+The filesystem must be large enough to accommodate the packages included in the filesystem.
+For a livedisk system, the filesystem must not exceed the size of your system's RAM, and must also leave room for the package's installation and system execution.

-The value for filesystem size is normally set from the filesystem configuration file, e.g. config/x86_64/demo.toml.
+The filesystem size is normally set from the filesystem configuration file, e.g. config/x86_64/demo.toml.

 ...